PRS-PSANZ Mont Liggins Early Career Award

 • Commitment to provide feedback to PSANZ in the form of a newsletter article about the research and the award.

-The winner of the PSANZ-PRS Mont Liggins Early Career Award will be supported by grants from PRS and PSANZ.
+The winner of the PSANZ-PRS Mont Liggins Early Career Award is supported by grants from PRS and PSANZ.

 Past Award Recipients